 Before the City of Palo Alto was incorporated and heavily populated, it was dominated by grassy fields interspersed with native oaks.
 Other native species also grew along the creeks including a few redwoods.
-Palo Alto is named for a tree: El Palo Alto was a 110′ tall, 1,100 year-old coast redwood.
-In the 1890s early advocates and resident activists of Palo Alto built sidewalks and planted the city’s initial tree canopy, establishing the city’s landmark tree-lined streets.
+Palo Alto is named for a tree: El Palo Alto is a 110′ tall, 1,100 year-old coast redwood.
+In the 1890s early advocates and resident activists of Palo Alto, built sidewalks and planted the city’s initial tree canopy, establishing the city’s landmark tree-lined streets.
 Members of the Palo Alto Women’s Club carried milk cans full of water in horse-drawn buggies to irrigate trees they planted alongside dirt roads.

 Today the City of Palo Alto grows and cares for approximately 36,000 city-owned urban trees.
 Canopy is an independent nonprofit that supports the City of Palo Alto and its residents in caring for urban trees.

-The Palo Alto urban forest benefits from the vision of the community and its leaders who value and fund a well developed urban forestry program.
+The Palo Alto urban forest benefits from the vision of the community and its leaders who value and fund a well-developed urban forestry program.
 The city has certified arborists on its staff.
-Palo Alto has been a Tree City USA since 1986.
+Palo Alto has been a Tree City USA, since 1986.

 A New Street and Park Tree Inventory